xSerpentineX/BubbleBoiBot/README.md

 Disclaimer No.2: There is a differance between a potentially unwanted program (PUP) and malware.

-Disclaimer No.3: Disclaimer No.3: Quiet.exe is only used if hidden option is enabled in the loopAll.config file in the exec folder.
+Disclaimer No.3: Quiet.exe is only used if hidden option is enabled in the loopAll.config file in the exec folder.
 If hidden option is not enabled you can remove quiet.exe

 # BubbleBoiBot